-2. Duties and Responsibilities (Continued)
+2. Duties and Responsibilities (cont'd)

-Matters relating to External Audit (Continued)
+Matters relating to External Audit (cont'd)

-- (f) To review the Company's policies and procedures with Management and external auditors to ensure the adequacy of internal accounting and financial reporting controls; - (g) To review any letter of resignation from the external auditors; - (h) To consider and review whether there is reason (supported by grounds) to believe that the Company's external auditors are not suitable for re-appointment; and - (i) To review the assistance given by the Company's officers to the external auditors.
+- (d) To review the external auditors' audit report; - (e) To review with the external auditors, their evaluation of the system of internal accounting controls; - (f) To review the Company's policies and procedures with Management and external auditors to ensure the adequacy of internal accounting and financial reporting controls; - (g) To review any letter of resignation from the external auditors; - (h) To consider and review whether there is reason (supported by grounds) to believe that the Company's external auditors are not suitable for re-appointment; and - (i) To review the assistance given by the Company's officers to the external auditors.